monix/monix-connect/README.md

 ### Akka
 This module makes interoperability with akka streams easier by simply defining implicit extended classes for reactive stream conversions between akka and monix.

-These implicit extended classes needs to be imported from: `cloriko.monix.connect.akka.Implicits._`.
+These implicit extended classes needs to be imported from: `monix.connect.akka.Implicits._`.
 Therefore, under the scope of the import the signatures `.asObservable` and `.asConsumer` would be available from the `Source`, `Flow`, and `Sink`.
 The two methods does not need to be typed as it has been done explicitly in the example table, the compiler will infer it for you.